The Social and Environmental Impact of Sustainable Flooring Choices

 At Steller Floors, we use our patented flooring design to help make solid hardwood floors even more sustainable.
 We manufacture our high quality, solid hardwood floors in rural Pennsylvania from secondary-regrowth forests using 100% wind electricity during manufacturing.

-Discover the impact of your own scenarios by clicking on "Modify model assumptions" below!
+Discover the impact of your own flooring project by clicking on "Modify model assumptions" below: